pyOpenSci/software-peer-review/how-to/review-process.md

 ### ✔️ 4.
 Onboard reviewers

-See [onboarding-reviewers](onboarding-reviewers.md) to learn more about inviting reviewers and providing support.
+See [onboarding reviewers](onboarding-reviewers.md) to learn more about inviting reviewers and providing support.

 Once reviewers have been identified: